 - A shop receives feedback from a customer with facial scars from severe burns that the ways in which its staff interact with her have made her feel uncomfortable and failed to provide a helpful service.
 The retailer decides to introduce disability awareness training, with a particular emphasis on issues around disfigurement, to improve the customer service of its staff.
 This is likely to be a reasonable adjustment to make.

-The second requirement involves making changes to overcome barriers created by the physical features of your premises, if these are open to the public or a section of the public.
+The second requirement involves making changes to overcome barriers created by the physical features of an organisation’s premises, if these are open to the public or a section of the public.

-Where a physical feature puts disabled people using a service at substantial disadvantage, you must take reasonable steps to:
+Where a physical feature puts disabled people using a service at substantial disadvantage, an organisation must take reasonable steps to:

 - remove the feature